 - How do I anchor these skills in our workforce?

 - Which digital skills do I have to offer as an employer to be/remain attractive to job seekers?

-In order to remain competitive, companies need to have or find an answer to these questions and firmly anchor their answers in their (digital) corporate strategy.
-Before answering these two questions, however, the following section that shows the phases companies and people go through when building digital skills needs to be studied.
+To remain competitive, companies need to have or find an answer to these questions and firmly anchor their answers in their (digital) corporate strategy.
+Before answering these two questions, however, we need to familiarize ourselves with the phases companies and people go through when building digital skills.

 The Path to Building Digital Skills

 Before we show the phases in which digital skills are determined and then anchored, it’s important to understand how companies and therefore people acquire skills and which path they usually take to acquire them (see Figure 1).